sylc/release_up/README.md

 example: release-me major

 [options]:
   -h --help          Show this message
-  --dry         Prevent changes to git
+  --dry              Prevent changes to git --allowUncommited  Allow some changes to be uncommited

 [type]:
   release type: